 - Keep potentially dangerous weeds out of your yard

-- Avoid grassy fields and walking areas
+- Avoid grassy fields and paths

 - Walk your dog on a leash